tfogo/mongodb-go-tutorial/README.md

 # MongoDB Go Driver Tutorial

-With the official MongoDB Go Driver [recently moving to beta](https://www.mongodb.com/blog/post/official-mongodb-go-driver-now-available-for-beta-testing), it's now regarded as feature complete and is ready for a wider audience to start using.
+With the official MongoDB Go Driver [recently moving to beta](https://www.mongodb.com/blog/post/official-mongodb-go-driver-now-available-for-beta-testing), it's now regarded as feature complete and ready for a wider audience to start using.
 This tutorial will help you get started with the [MongoDB Go Driver](https://github.com/mongodb/mongo-go-driver/).
-We will be coding a simple program to demonstrate how to:
+You will be create a simple program and learn how to:

 - Install the MongoDB Go Driver
 - Connect to MongoDB using the Go Driver